How do we teach geography at Nova and why has this approach been chosen?

 •Children retain geographical knowledge and skills over time; they retrieve and apply them confidently.

-•Nova’s geographical enquiry process is fully embedded providing children with opportunities to develop and showcase their passion for learning, resulting in high levels of pupil engagement and pride in learning.
+•The CUSP geography curriculum is fully embedded providing children with opportunities to develop and showcase their passion for learning, resulting in high levels of pupil engagement and pride in learning.

 •Experiential learning, fieldwork and mapping skills are clearly mapped out across the school.